-Proposed regulations surrounding data breaches primarily relate to the notification policies of the breached companies.
-The DPO must be informed within 72 hours if a data breach has occurred that may pose a risk to individuals.
-Individuals affected must also be informed without undue delay.
-Any company or website that fails to notify its users within 72 hours are immediately subject to the penalties listed above.
+Proposed regulations surrounding data breaches primarily relate to the notification policies of companies that have been breached.
+Data breaches that may pose a risk to individuals must be communicated to the DPA within 72 hours and to affected individuals without undue delay.
+Any company or website that fails to notify its users within 72 hours is immediately subject to the penalties listed previously.

 How do I specifically comply with the General Data Protection Regulation?

-Before we outline a checklist to help you comply with the General Data Protection Regulation, please know that this is no way a comprehensive list, nor are we stating that this is a fully legally and compliant list.
-We’re supplying this as a good jumping off point.
-Once you’ve read through and implemented the following checklist, we recommend you take some time and read through the official General Data Protection Regulation website and regulations, linked at the bottom of this article.
+Before we outline a checklist to help comply with the General Data Protection Regulation, please know that this is no way a comprehensive list, nor are we providing this a fully legally compliant list.
+We’re supplying this as a good jumping-off point.
+Once you’ve read through and implemented the following checklist, we recommend you take some time and read through the official General Data Protection Regulation website and regulations.

 Inventory & Document

 To start off, describe the target group(s) that visit your website.
-Then make up a spreadsheet in which you document the kind of personal data your website collects for each group (see above what the General Data Protection Regulation considers personal data).
-As you specify per each target group, you’ll reduce the risk of missing something.
-After you’ve established the groups, complete this inventory by checking the following list:
+Then make up a spreadsheet in which you document the kind of personal data your website collects for each said group (inform yourself here on what the General Data Protection Regulation marks as personal data).
+As you specify per individual target group, you’ll reduce the risk of missing something.
+Complete this inventory by checking the following list: